 The U.S. government requires all international students studying in the United States to meet stringent eligibility requirements for not only entry to the country, but also for the right to remain here legally while they pursue their studies.

-ISS is here to provide you with guidance, advice, and assistance from your acceptance to Merrimack through to your graduation and OPT.
+The Office of International Student Support is here to provide you with guidance, advice and assistance from the time of your acceptance to Merrimack through the time you graduate and pursue optional practical training.

-SEVIS is the Department of Homeland Security’s electronic database.
+The Student and Exchange Visitor Information System is the U.S. Department of Homeland Security’s electronic database.
 As mandated by federal regulation, SEVIS tracks and monitors nonimmigrant students and exchange visitors during their stay in the United States.
 Specifically, SEVIS tracks:

-- biographical information (date of birth, country of citizenship, etc.)
+- Biographical information (date of birth, country of citizenship, etc.).

-- local and overseas addresses
+- Local and overseas addresses.

-- academic information (including enrollment status, academic program level, major, start and end dates of programs)
+- Academic information (including enrollment status, academic program level, major, start and end dates of programs).

-- employment authorizations and recommendations
+- Employment authorizations and recommendations.

-- visa eligibility document issuance
+- Visa eligibility document issuance.

-- extensions of stay
+- Extensions of stay.

-- transfers to/from other U.S. educational institutions
+- Transfers to and from other U.S. educational institutions.

-SEVIS affects ALL international students, scholars, and their dependents in the U.S. with F or J nonimmigrant visa classifications.
-Changes in any of the factors above without notifying the ISS and/or receiving advance authorization for those changes are a breach of SEVIS requirements with serious consequences.
+SEVIS requirements apply to all international students, scholars and their dependents in the U.S. with F or J nonimmigrant visa classifications.
+Changes in any of the factors above, without notifying the Office of International Student Support and/or receiving advance authorization for those changes, are a breach of SEVIS requirements, with serious consequences.
 So it is important that you understand the factors that affect SEVIS compliance.

 International Student Support will assist you in complying with these regulations.
 Keep in mind, however, that it is your responsibility to make sure you are successfully following all of the immigration regulations.

-International Student Support is required to comply with immigration regulations governing your student status and must submit information every semester as required by Homeland Security.
+International Student Support is required to comply with immigration regulations governing your student status and must submit information every semester, as required by Homeland Security.

-Students who violate their immigration status may be subject to removal from the U.S. Violations of status will result in the need for reinstatement or reentry to regain legal status.
+Students who violate their immigration status may be subject to removal from the U.S. Violations of status will result in the need for reinstatement or re-entry to regain legal status.
 Losing your legal status will seriously impact or potentially end your studies at Merrimack College.

-Resources for SEVIS Advice and Assistance
+Advice and Assistance

-International Student Support advises students on the complexities of immigration compliance, and mediates with various U.S. government agencies.
+International Student Support advises students on the complexities of immigration compliance and mediates with various U.S. government agencies.
 International Student Support maintains and updates the SEVIS system and advises students on all issues related to SEVIS and maintaining valid student status.
 Whenever you have a question relating to your legal status or any aspect of compliance, come to International Student Support.
-We’re experts and we’re here to help.
+We’re experts, and we’re here to help.

-By maintaining immigration status and keeping school administrators and sponsoring officials well informed, students and exchange visitors residing in America have the opportunity to benefit from the outstanding academic and cultural programs of the United States.
+By maintaining immigration status and keeping school administrators and sponsoring officials well-informed, students and exchange visitors residing in America have the opportunity to benefit from the outstanding academic and cultural programs of the United States.

 If you’re an international student or exchange visitor studying in the United States, know your responsibilities.
-Work with your Designated School Officials or exchange visitor Responsible Officers to ensure that your data in SEVIS is accurate and updated.
+Work with your designated school officials or exchange visitor responsible officers to ensure that your data in SEVIS is accurate and current.
 In addition, these officials can help you better understand the requirements governing your immigration status and help you avoid making choices that might jeopardize your status.

-To remain eligible for all F-1 student benefits, such as on-campus employment, Curricular Practical Training and Optional Practical Training, F-1 students are responsible for following the regulations below:
+To remain eligible for all F-1 student benefits, such as on-campus employment, curricular practical training and optional practical training, F-1 students are responsible for following the regulations below: